Veolia Orchard

 Each tree is 1.2 - 1.5 metres tall and needs to have around 5 metres distance between them to allow them to mature.
 For an orchard of 5 trees, an area of approximately 25 square metres is needed.
 The site needs to have good drainage and you must have permission from the landowner to plant the trees.

-If your school does not have space for 5 trees, you can apply for strawberry plants instead if you have a green space or existing planters to plant them in.
+If your organisation does not have space for 5 trees, you can apply for strawberry plants instead if you have a green space or existing planters to plant them in.

 Who can apply?

-We are working with our Local Authority partners to deliver free fruit trees and plants to schools.
+We are working with our Local Authority partners to deliver free fruit trees and plants to schools local community organisations such as churches, colleges and care homes.
 Those schools in the following areas can apply:

 • Birmingham